-Women’s Health Queensland Wide Inc (Women’s Health) and the Australian Cervical Cancer Foundation (ACCF), have partnered to provide all Queensland women with a free Cervical Health Information Line.
+Women’s Health Queensland Inc and the Australian Cervical Cancer Foundation (ACCF), have partnered to provide all Queensland women with a free Cervical Health Information Line.

-The Cervical Health Info Line is a confidential service, staffed by registered nurses and midwives, which provides women concerned about their cervical health, including cervical screening (Pap smears), and cervical cancer diagnosis and treatment, with additional support and advice.
+The Cervical Health Info Line is a confidential service, staffed by registered nurses and midwives, which provides women concerned about their cervical health, including the Cervical Screening Test (formerly Pap smear), and cervical cancer diagnosis and treatment, with additional support and advice.
 They can answer a variety of questions, including:

-- Cervical screening results and what they mean
+- Cervical Screening Test (CST) results and what they mean

 - Information about procedures such as LLETZ and Cone Biopsy